Slike stranica

 Chicago, Washington, London, Paris.

-A monthly magazine for the study ture, is highly recommended by college professors and the press as "the best effort yet made to assist Newspaper Clippings.
-25,000 in Stock. the student of German, and to interest him in his pursuit."
+of the German language and literaN.
+D C. HODGES, 874 Broadway, N. Y. ture, is highly recommended by college professors and the press as "the best effort yet made to assist Newspaper Clippings.
+25,000 in Stock, the student of German, and to interest him in his pursuit."
 Its BEGINNERS' CORNER furnishes every What do you want?
-Let us know. year a complete and interesting course in German can supply you.
+Let us know.
+We year a complete and interesting course in German can supply you.
 The Clemens News | grammar. $2 a year.
 Single copies 20 cents.
-P. O. Agency, Box 2329, San Francisco, Cal.
+P. O. Box 151, Manchester, N. H. Agency, Box 2329, San Francisco, Cal.

 The Boston Medical and

-Terms of Subscription: In the United States, and to Canada and Mexico, $5 00 a year in ad vance.
-To Foreign Countries embraced in the Universal Postal Union, $1.56 a year additional.
+MASSACHUSETTS.
+A FIRST-CLASS WEEKLY MEDICAL NEWSPAPER.
+ESTABLISHED 1828.
+Terms of Subscription: In the United States, and to Canada and Mexico, $5 00 a year in ad To Foreign Countries embraced in the Universal Postal Union, $1.56 a year additional.
 Single numbers, 15c.
 Ten consecutive numbers free by mail on receipt of $1.00.

-This JOURNAL circulates chiefly through the New England States, and is seen by the great majority of the profession in that important district.
-As a means of reaching physicians it is unequalled.
 It is under the editorial management of Dr. George B. Shattuck, assisted by a large staff of competent coadjutors.
 Subscriptions and advertisements received by the undersigned, to whom remittances by mail should be sent by money-order, draft or registered letter.

 DAMRELL & UPHAM, 283 Washington Street, Boston, Mass.